ubeda/DIRACDocs/source/AdministratorGuide/Systems/DataManagement/agents.rst

    :alt: uml schema
    :align: center

-As you can see the *TransferAgent* is somehow special, as depending of configuation, it is able to execute requests in two modes:
+As you can see the *TransferAgent* is somehow special, as depending of configuration, it is able to execute requests in two modes:

- * task execution using subprocesses,
+ * task execution using sub-processes,
  * files scheduling for FTS.

-Same story applies to tasks, there are three specialised classes to handling particular requests types:
+Same story applies to tasks, there are three specialized classes to handling particular requests types:

  * *TransferTask* for execution of transfer requests
  * *RegistrationTask* for execution of register requests
  * *RemovalTask* for execution of removal requests

-and all of them are inherited from base class *RequestTask*, allowing common functionalities, like operation dispatcher, common tools, logging, monitoring, request execution and updating etc. The inheritance diagram for tasks classes is shown below:
+and all of them are inherited from base class *RequestTask*, allowing common functionality, like operation dispatcher, common tools, logging, monitoring, request execution and updating etc. The inheritance diagram for tasks classes is shown below:

 .. image:: ../../../_static/Systems/DMS/inheritance-dms-tasks.png